linode/docs/docs/websites/ecommerce/install-pretashop.md

 author:
   name: Linode Community
   email: docs@linode.com
-description: 'This guide shows hot to install PrestaShop on LAMP (with MariaDB), adding a TLS certificate and turning on a few optimizations'
+description: 'This guide shows how to install PrestaShop on LAMP (with MariaDB).
+It also goes through how to add a TLS certificate and optimize some of the configuration.'
 keywords: 'prestashop,ecommerce,cms'
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: Tuesday, August 29th, 2017